 1 Prep the sauerkraut: Rinse the sauerkraut in cold water.
 Squeeze out excess moisture and set aside.

-2 Boil the cabbage, gently remove whole leaves: Bring a large pot of salted water to a boil (1 Tbsp of salt for every 2 quarts of water).
+2 Cook the cabbage: Bring a large pot of salted water to a boil (1 tablespoon of salt for every 2 quarts of water).
 Add the whole green cabbage to the boiling water.
 Cover the pot, reduce the heat to maintain a simmer, and cook for 10 to 15 minutes, depending on the size of the cabbage.

 Remove the cabbage from the water and let drain until it is cool enough to handle.
 Pull off as many large, unbroken leaves as you can and lay them on paper towels dry.
 If the inner leaves haven't cooked enough to bend easily, return them to the simmering water to cook a little longer.

 3 Sauté onions and garlic: Heat olive oil in a large skillet on medium-high heat.
 When the oil is hot, add the onions and sauté them until translucent and beginning to color.
 Add the garlic and cook half a minute longer.
 Remove from heat.

 4 Make pork mixture: In a large bowl, place the ground pork, cooked rice, beaten eggs, paprika, marjoram, the cooked onions and garlic, salt, and several grinds of black pepper.
 Mix with your clean hands or a wooden spoon until just combined.

 5 Stuff the cabbage rolls: Working one at a time, place a couple tablespoons of the pork stuffing in the center of a blanched cabbage leaf.
 Start at the thick end of the leaf and fold the sides of the cabbage over the stuffing.
 Then roll up the whole cabbage leaf into a tight bundle.

 Repeat with the remaining leaves until you have used up all of your stuffing.